-These Terms apply to Clients that the GDPR applies to.
 For the purposes of these Terms, the following capitalised words have the following meanings:

-EU personal data means personal data to which Data Protection Laws of the European Union, or of a Member State of the European Union or European Economic Area, was applicable prior to its processing by Vista.
+EU Personal Data means Personal Data to which Data Protection Laws of the European Union, or of a Member State of the European Union or European Economic Area, was applicable prior to its Processing by Vista.

-GDPR means, in each case to the extent applicable to the processing activities: (i) Regulation (EU) 2016/679 (“EU GDPR”); and (ii) UK GDPR.
+GDPR means, in each case to the extent applicable to the Processing activities: (i) Regulation (EU) 2016/679 (“EU GDPR”); and (ii) UK GDPR.

 Protected Area means: